senaite/senaite.core/CONTRIBUTING.md

 Third-party contributions are essential for keeping senaite.core continuously improving.
-We simply cannot access the huge number of platforms and myriad configurations for running senaite.lims.
+We simply cannot access the huge number of platforms and myriad configurations for running senaite.core.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of